-There were also two significant differences in the reports published by these newspapers.
-The Sheffield Daily Telegraph featured the names of the Manchester ramblers, ‘Sunshine’ and ‘Ambrose’ — the mysterious Manchester ramblers who had accompanied Fred on the 2nd — and Mr and Mrs Young of The Island Gift Shop who Fred said he was visiting on the 8th.
+There were also two significant differences in the reports published by the local newspapers.
+The Sheffield Daily Telegraph report featured the names of the Manchester ramblers, ‘Sunshine’ and ‘Ambrose’ — the mysterious Manchester ramblers who had accompanied Fred on the 2nd — and Mr and Mrs Young of The Island Gift Shop who Fred said he was visiting on the 8th.
 In the write-up by the Sheffield Independent, each of the names was left out.

-Such details were also left out at the inquest.
+These details were also left out at the inquest.

 Fred Bannister had told the Sheffield Daily Telegraph that he had set off on his first trip to Castleton on Sunday January 2 with “two friends” ‘Sunshine’ and ‘Ambrose’.
 Neither of the boys was requested to attend the inquest and neither boy was mentioned.
 As subsequent newspaper reports proved, one of the boys, ‘Sunshine’ was well known in rambling circles.
 Given that the boy was one of the last people to see the couple alive, it seems curious that no attempt was made by the coroner to call him as a witness.
 There was also no mention of Mr and Mrs Young of The Island Gift Shop in Castleton.
 Fred had told at least one reporter that he was going to stay with the couple over the weekend but neither of Mr or Mrs Young were brought before the jury to corroborate the story.
-Fred simply his story that he had set off walking alone from Manchester on the Saturday and arrived at the cave around 5.00 pm.
+Fred simply revised his story: he had set off walking alone from Manchester on the Saturday and arrived at the cave around 5.00 pm.

 A Light Goes Out, A Light Goes On